Equality Objectives

 Ongoing

-PSHE lessons and assemblies.
+PSHE lessons and assemblies (see assembly yearly overview)

-Consistent use of behaviour policy to educate / sanction.
+Consistent use of behaviour policy to educate / sanction

 Ongoing